7 Easiest Ways to Sell Your House for Cash in Knoxville

 Typical result: 70-90% of market value (varies widely)

-Timeline: 30-45 days to auction, immediate sale
+Timeline: 30-45 days of marketing, then the sale event

 Fees: 5-10% buyer's premium or seller's fee